This site requires a more recent version of Adobe Flash Player to function properly.

 Growth in monthly mobile listener hours

 In the past few years Pandora has seen wider acceptance of its music streaming services through mobile platforms.
 In 2008, listener hours on mobile devices represented around 4.6% of Pandora's total listener hours over both online and mobile devices.
-In 2011 this figure rose to 65% of total listener hours while the 2012 figure seems to be heading towards 77-78%.
+This figure now stands well over 80%.

 Higher user interaction in Pandora ads